homeservicewhiz/homeservicewhiz/src/pages/services.md

         image_has_padding: false
         title: Garage Door Replacement
         title_align: center
+        subtitle: 'Weather you want to install a new door or '
       - title: Appliance Repair
         subtitle: Our pros can repair almost any home appliance.
         title_align: left